brillout/awesome-web-apps/readme.md

 # Map

+- [Abc-Map](https://abc-map.fr/) - Abc-Map is an online mapping software that is easy to understand and use.
+Build your map, export it or share it online.
+Pro: Free software, easy to use.
+Con: Not suitable for large amount of data.
  - [Google Maps](https://www.google.com/maps) - Pro: Lot's of features: Public transportation, traffic, satellite images, etc. Con: Slow user interface.
  - [Here Maps](https://maps.here.com) - Pro: Lot's of features.
  - [Bing Maps](https://www.bing.com/mapspreview) - Pro: Lot's of features.
 Con: user interface is often annoying.